MCP ServersAuthoring MCP Server

 Start the connection from your MCP client

-Open your MCP-compatible client and add the Authoring MCP Server using the URL in the next section.
+Open your MCP-compatible client and add the Authoring MCP Server using the server URL above.
+For per-client configuration, see Configure your MCP client.

 Sign in with your Documentation.AI account